 - No additional edits or crops should be made if images are provided by the Marketing Office, as they have already been carefully edited and cropped.

-Example of a photo used in a brochure layout.
+Example of photos used in a vertical and a horizontal brochure layout.

 Photo Sizing: A 3:2 aspect ratio is typically best for most photos.
 (3000x2000 px, 4000x2667px, etc.) If cropping for a webpage pano, the dimensions should be 1500x455 px.
 The aspect ratio of an image describes the proportional relationship between its width and its height.